Compensation Committee Charter

 - Review and approve the adoption and amendment of senior executive compensation programs including post-employment executive programs, except as otherwise expressly reserved to the Board.

-- Review and approve changes to the Corporation's pension, welfare and employee benefit plans as delegated by the Board from time to time.
+- Review and approve changes to the Corporation's executive-based benefit plans as delegated by the Board from time to time.

 - In consultation with any outside adviser deemed appropriate by the Committee, review and recommend to the Board the adoption of director compensation programs.